NiceDuckGames/Jovia/README.md

 # ✨Jovia - Open Source AI Framework for Godot 🎮

 Welcome to Jovia!
-This is an open-source AI framework designed to allow Godot developers integrate AI into their games.
-Jovia, also provides a game design assistant name...
+Jovia is an open-source AI framework designed to allow Godot developers to integrate local AI models into their games.
+Jovia, also provides a game design assistant named...
 Jovia of course, capable of executing instructions within the Godot engine.

 ## Feature Roadmap 🚀